 Please note that most geological concepts are described in introductory manuals on geology.
-Before the lectures, I will send you some references, often short on-line videos, that will introduce the topics of the lectures.
+Often, a few days before lectures, I will suggest short on-line videos, that nicely introduce the topics of the lectures.

 2. Kehew, Alan E. 2006.
 Geology for Engineers & Environmental Scientists.
 3rd Edition.
 Prentice Hall.